act-rules/act-rules.github.io/_rules/iframe-identical-name-equivalent-purpose-4b1c6c.md

 #### Passed Example 6

-Multiple `iframe` within document tree have the same [accessible name][] (given by `title`) and embed the same resource. `src` attributes only differ due to trailing slashes, but resolves to the same resource after redirects caused by user agent.
+Two `iframe` elements within the same [document tree][] have the same [accessible name][] (given by the `title` attribute) and embed the same resource. `src` attributes only differ due to trailing slashes, but resolves to the same resource after redirects caused by user agent.

 ```html
 <iframe title="Contact us" src="/test-assets/iframe-unique-name-4b1c6c/sub-dir-2/"> </iframe>